What is an Intrusive Memory?

 There are different types of intrusive memories, which we will discuss in this section.

-- Intrusive Feelings: These specific types of memories can incorporate intense fear, anxiety, or various negative emotions that are not related to any specific memory.
+• Intrusive Feelings: These specific types of memories can incorporate intense fear, anxiety, or various negative emotions.
+Intrusive feelings may occur without a clearly identifiable memory, but they are often indirectly linked to past distressing or traumatic experiences.

 Intrusive memories have connections with other mental health conditions, such as OCD, addiction, anxiety disorders, or depression.
 These can cause emotional distress and interfere with daily life.